vmware/vic-product/docs/user_doc/vic_cloud_admin/add_repos_in_portal.md

-# Add Registries to the Management Portal #
+# Add Global Registries #

 You can add multiple registries, in addition to the integrated vSphere Integrated Containers Registry to gain access to both public and private images.
 You can enable and disable the registries that you added.
+You can add global registries, visible for all projects and project registries available only for the project for which they are added.
 When you disable a registry, searching for templates and images in that registry is disabled.
 Even if you disable the default https://registry.hub.docker.com registry, you can still access the popular templates.
 To customize your popular templates, see [Customize the Popular Templates list](https://github.com/vmware/admiral/wiki/Configuration-guide#customize-the-popular-templates-list) documentation.

+Starting with vSphere Integrated Containers 1.4, you can configure namespaces for the registries that you add.
+If you add a new registry and configure a namespace for it, developers cannot search, browse, or deploy images that are outside of that namespace.
+You can add a registry multiple times to allow developers to reach different namespaces in that registry.

 Use registries to store and distribute images.
 You can configure multiple registries to gain access to both public and private images.
 JFrog Artifactory is also supported.